-So during the months that lie ahead, it's really important to make sure we all dedicate some time to looking after our mental wellbeing and finding some positivity to hold on to.
+During these uncertain times and navigating shielding and lockdown restrictions, it's really important to make sure we all dedicate some time to looking after our mental wellbeing and finding some positivity to hold on to.

-With thanks to our Clinical Psychologist Dr Erin Hope we've pulled together some useful tips, tools and guides to help you do just that.
+With thanks to our Clinical Psychologist Dr Erin Hope, we've pulled together some useful tips, tools and guides to help you do just that.

 Tips for your emotional wellbeing

 Avoid consuming too much news and media coverage as it tends to feed anxiety.
 For the same reason, it may be worth avoiding social media - be mindful of how it's making you feel, and if it's erring on the negative side, give it a miss for a while.
-Unless it's this happy antidote to all of that.

 Make sure you are making time to talk about things other than coronavirus.
 Hot topics for the Momentum Charity team have been what DIY projects we might actually do, how many times we've walked our dogs and which old school classic films we're going to introduce our children to.